cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 * Rearranged boot sequence to avoid calling setupWiFI() at the twice on first boot.

 * added a vTaskDelay in coreTwo  to prevent watchdog from getting triggered.

+Update May 29, 2026

+*Added 3-Stage Charging Algorithm Upgrade: Fully integrated the Float Stage into the charging algorithm (Bulk -> Absorption -> Float).

+*Automated Battery Presets: Integrated a new Presets.h library to handle battery chemistries.
+The initial Setup Wizard now includes dedicated stages to select the Battery Type (LiFePO4, Li-Ion, AGM, Flooded, Custom) and System Voltage (12V, 24V, 48V), automatically calculating and saving the proper Max, Min, Float, LVD, and LVR parameters.
+You can still change these settings in the LCD settings menu manually.

+*Advanced Load Management (LVD/LVR): Added a new 9_Load.ino process to control a physical relay for house loads based on Low Voltage Disconnect and Reconnect thresholds.
+This includes a 30-second hardware debounce timer (lvdDelay) to prevent heavy inverter loads from triggering false disconnects during voltage sags.
+This is applicable to those who made custom PCVs.

+*Blynk.Air OTA Updates: Replaced the legacy manual HTTP update button with Blynk's native InternalPinOTA push architecture.
+The ESP32 now intercepts the cloud signal, safely halts the buck converter (buck_Disable()), freezes the main loop, and flashes the new firmware completely over-the-air from the Blynk Web Console.
+This feature is currently in testing phase.
+You may test it and report anything you encounter.

+*Offline Bluetooth Telemetry: Integrated native BluetoothSerial to broadcast real-time solar harvest data (Power, Voltage, Current, Temp) directly to mobile terminal apps for off-grid scenarios when Wi-Fi is unavailable.
+A dedicated toggle was added to the LCD settings menu to enable/disable the Bluetooth radio, with state memory saved to EEPROM slot 15.

+*UI/UX improvements.

+*WARNING: This update was tested to be stable for 3 days as of this writing.
+Test this with caution.